 Follow @ChristChurch_Sc on twitter for the latest news and updates.

-In our reception class we work together with Mrs Jones and Miss Sadler.
+In Reception our class teachers are Mrs Deighton and Miss Wheeldon.

 We will have PE on a Monday, please make sure you come to school in your PE kit every Monday.